 This chart shows the frequency with which residents in the community report that they digitally interact with public safety agencies.
-Examining the digital interaction of residents and the digital communications tools used by local institutions can help identify ways to increase the online presence of the sector.
+Examining the digital interaction of residents and the digital communications tools used by local institutions can help identify ways to increase the sector's online presence.

-Interoperable Networks
+Interoperable Networks Police, fire, emergency medical services, and 911 should all be able to communicate via a single Connected communities.

-Police, fire, emergency medical services, and 9-1-1 should all be able to communicate via a single interoperable voice and data communications network.
-This chart shows the percent of agencies in the community that participate in various types of interoperable networks compared to those in other Connected communities.
+- Participates in an interoperable data system to serve multiple agencies - The communications system is only used by one agency - Unsure © 2021 Connected Nation | All Rights Reserved interoperable voice and data communications network.
+This chart shows the percentage of agencies in the community that participate in various types of interoperable networks, compared to those in other